 However, for those who wish to give it a go, you’ll first need to grow your hair out to at least shoulder length (the longer you can get it on the back, the better).
 Then, ask your barber to cut the front and top, and blend it in with the hair at the back to create one seamless flow.

 This is the more modern interpretation of the mullet haircut we’re talking about.
 Less of a contrast between the front and back but still undoubtedly longer at the rear, the modern mullet is one that is far easier to pull off and to maintain.

-You’ll get fewer looks of shock when out and about, and instead, you’ll be on the receiving end of comments such as “sick hair man!”.
+You’ll get fewer looks of shock when out and about, and instead, you’ll be on the receiving end of comments such as “sick look man!”.

 The Mullet Fade

 This look takes the modern mullet and makes it more accessible by incorporating a fade.
 The result is an undeniably cool haircut and one with attitude.
-There’s no right or wrong with regards to the style of fade either, as a low, medium or high will all work well.
-Your face shape, however, may determine the height of your fade, so best practice would be to ask your barber.
+There’s no right or wrong with regards to the style of fade either, as a low fade, medium fade or high fade will all work well.
+You could even experiment with a taper fade.
+Your face shape, however, may determine the height of your fade, so the best practice would be to ask your barber.

 What do you get when you take one of the very best short haircuts for men and combine it with a mullet?
 Something similar to the image above, a wholeheartedly modern haircut that will earn you serious style points.

-The French Crop part of this haircut (the top and fringe) should be a walk in the park for any well-trained barber, but ask them the fade the sides and keep the length at the back, yet in proportion with the top, and you’ll walk out looking a million dollars.
+The French Crop part of this haircut (the top and fringe) should be a walk in the park for any well-trained barber but ask them to incorporate a fade on the sides and keep the length at the back, yet in proportion with the top, and you’ll walk out looking a million dollars.